Picked up and blown by the wind, the snow stabbed at him like tiny knives.

-Incidents like this only made the weight on his back heavier.
-His pack at most consisted of a blue orchid and a round log.
+Incidents like this only made the weight on his back heavier, a pack that at most consisted of a blue orchid and a round log.
 But it bore any number of burdens.

 He was particularly thankful to Kyoukei.
 For Hyouchuu and Houkou and their subordinates, this was a national emergency.
 Kyoukei was a yaboku hunter, a drifter who called no kingdom his own, with no overarching allegiances to any emperor or entity.
 He could have begged off and gone on his merry way.